 Women on the floor smoking opium and three eunuchs watching them.
 A still from Georges Rémond’s Dandy-Pacha, 1920.

-Something I always wondered about opium smokers, is why they’re so often depicted laying down on their sides, whether in a painting or a photograph.
+Something I always wondered about opium smokers, is why they’re so often depicted reclining on their sides, whether in a painting or a photograph.
 I googled my way into some forums that came up with a pretty good explanation.
 For one, opium supposedly causes an incredible dreamlike experience and moving around can interfere greatly with that, but more importantly, as with many opiates, movement can cause extreme nausea and vomiting.
-To prevent any incidences of choking, smokers were advised to lay on their sides.
+To prevent any incidences of choking, smokers were told lying on their sides was best.

 Remember, I did warn you about this article.